Yukaru-san/wabot/README.md

 SetEncryptionKey([]byte)                   // Set a 16 Byte key to encrypt your saved data

-MessageToJid(whatsapp.TextMessage)         // Returns the unique ID of the message sender MessageToName(whatsapp.TextMessage)        // Returns the sender's name JidToName(string)                          // Returns the name of the ID's owner NameToJid(string)                          // Returns the corresponding Jid of the user's name
+MessageToJid(whatsapp.TextMessage)         // Returns the unique ID of the message's sender MessageToName(whatsapp.TextMessage)        // Returns the sender's name JidToName(string)                          // Returns the name of the ID's owner NameToJid(string)                          // Returns the corresponding Jid of the user's name